LibSWBF2/SWBF2-.lvl-Extraction-Tools-for-Unity3D/README.md

 - Import terrain as mesh: SWBF2 terrains, which are meshes, can be represented with heightmaps in most cases, but cuts/holes create irregular terrain geometry that Unity's terrain component cannot easily handle.
 A special shader is needed.
 - LUA bytecode API: Importing the bytecode contained in .lvl script chunks and using it to drive a game/UI would be great.
 Or at the very least, to get a list of all calls to ReadDataFile() and relevant mission setup calls.
 - Materials overhaul
+- More finely grained extraction, eg, per-model, ODF in each ```.lvl``` file

 ## Important Notes:
-- The importer relies on native plugins (libSWBF2.so/.dylib on Linux/MacOS and LibSWBF2.dll on Windows), so expect infrequent CTDs!
+- The importer relies on native plugins (libSWBF2.so/.dylib on Linux/MacOS and LibSWBF2.dll on Windows), so expect infrequent CTDs.
 - Much of the work to be done is on the libSWBF2 side.
 For now, the importer requires a native and managed plugin built from [this branch](https://github.com/WHSnyder/LibSWBF2/tree/anim_reader)